 Presented by the Inera Staff

 eXtyles continues to improve and expand, and even the most seasoned eXtyles user may be unaware of some of the newer features and enhancements.
 This half-day course is devoted to best practices and tips and tricks for getting the most out of eXtyles.
-Topics covered will include improvements to the user interface, new Cleanup tools, new Auto-Redact features, Auto-Styling options and improvements to the Paragraph Styling Palette, new modules for automated editing and content validation, and much more.
+Topics covered will include improvements to handling of ever-more-complex publishing requirements and documents, managing pesky errors from Word or XML parsers, and much more.

 Presented by the Inera Staff

 Most Word training courses focus on creating content, but editing content in Word requires an entirely different skill set.
 Inera offers Word Tips for Editors, a course specifically designed for the particular needs of editors.
 In this half-day course, participants learn tips to help get work done faster and more efficiently by using the powerful, advanced features of Microsoft Word.
 The curriculum includes customizing Word, shortcuts, document navigation, advanced features in Find and Replace, and editing tables.